rcarrata/rcarrata.github.io/_posts/2023-02-26-supply-chain-1.md

 ## Types of Supply Chain Attack

-Not all attacks towards the Supply Chain are the same, and we can categorize these in several types to tackle and secure each of these types of attacks.
+Not all attacks on the Supply Chain are the same, and we can categorize them into several types to tackle and secure against each of these types of attacks.

 The CNCF Security Technical Advisory Group (STAG) published a list of [Types of Supply Chain Compromises Definitions](https://github.com/cncf/tag-security/blob/main/supply-chain-security/compromises/compromise-definitions.md), providing a consistent set of definitions of each compromise type.

-Also the STAG published and maintains a [Catalog of Supply Chain Compromises](https://github.com/cncf/tag-security/tree/main/supply-chain-security/compromises), capturing many examples of different types of attacks, helping to understand the patterns and developing in that way best practices and tools to defend against.
+The STAG also published and maintains a [Catalog of Supply Chain Compromises](https://github.com/cncf/tag-security/tree/main/supply-chain-security/compromises), capturing many examples of different types of attacks, helping to understand the patterns and develop best practices and tools to defend against them.

-Finally the [National Cyber Security Centre from the UK Government](https://www.ncsc.gov.uk/collection/supply-chain-security/supply-chain-attack-examples) provides guidance to identify the types of supply chain attacks examples.
+Finally, the [National Cyber Security Centre from the UK Government](https://www.ncsc.gov.uk/collection/supply-chain-security/supply-chain-attack-examples) provides guidance to identify the types of supply chain attack examples.

 ## Securing cloud native systems from Supply Chain Attacks